Shipping Practices for Navigating the Pandemic

 No one can control when it will end.

-At every port and distribution center, on every road, and at every turn, the men and women of the shipping industry are doing everything in their power to get emergency medical supplies, eCommerce orders, and shelf-re-stocking goods (including toilet paper) delivered as quickly as possible.
+At every port and distribution center, on every road, and at every turn, the men and women of the shipping industry are doing everything in their power to get important items like emergency medical supplies, eCommerce orders, and shelf-re-stocking goods (including toilet paper) delivered as quickly as possible.

 Some shippers may have to adjust their strategies by implementing new or augmented shipping practices that will help them navigate the pandemic and come out on the other side in good shape (from a shipping perspective) once the economy has returned to “normal.”